 Substance Abuse Treatment (Sub Ab Tx)

-Insufficient substance abuse services were reported to have been provided when substance abuse was listed as a concern, child’s behavior was indicative of substance abuse, child had a substance abuse related diagnosis, or substance abuse treatment had been recommended.
+Insufficient substance abuse services were reported to have been provided on the ALP, an attached treatment plan, or an assessment/evaluation completed by the program when substance abuse was listed as a concern, child’s behavior was indicative of substance abuse, child had a substance abuse related diagnosis, or substance abuse treatment had been recommended.

 Documentation: No Mental Health Diagnosis (No MH Dx)